irobot-ros/ros2-performance/proposals/intraprocess_communication.md

    time; all the firsts of each publisher, then all the seconds ...).
 9. If at least 1 message was present, trigger the `rcl_guard_condition_t` member of the `IPCWaitable` associated with the new `Subscription`.
-   **TODO:**: is this necessary?
-When a `Node` starts to spin all the `IPCWaitable` objects are checked, so, if the subscription is created during the `Node` constructor this last step would not be needed.
-Moreover, there should also be a guard condition that awakes `rclcpp::spin` every time a new entity is added.

 ### Publishing only intra-process